As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 We love this gadget for boondockers because the wattage required to run this type of blender is substantially less than other blenders.

-BONUS: The beaker doubles as a measuring cup and is easy to drink smoothies right out of (no extra dishes)!
+BONUS: The beaker doubles as a measuring cup and is easy to drink smoothies from (no extra dishes)!

 With limited storage space, you’ll want to choose RV utensils that are simple and versatile to cover many different jobs in the kitchen.

 There are so many specialty kitchen tools available you might have to remind yourself that most tasks can be done with just a few tools.
-Lemon squeezers, zoodle makers, jar openers, etc., will all take up extra space in your tiny kitchen.
+A lemon squeezer, apple corer, zoodle maker, jar opener, etc., will all take up extra space in your tiny kitchen.

-Here are a few utensil items we go for to stay clutter-free in the kitchen while still cooking all kinds of meals!
+Here are a few utensil items we like to stay clutter-free in the kitchen while still cooking all kinds of great meals.

 - ‘Mini’ versions of larger kitchen utensils.
 We’ve found some great smaller tongs, ladles, etc., at Bed, Bath & Beyond, and At Home.

-- A couple of good knives.
-A high-quality chef’s knife and paring knife will go a long way.
+- Two good knives.
+A high-quality Santoku knife and paring knife will go a long way.

 - A handheld cheese grater.
 You can easily store this in a drawer or hang it from a command hook inside a kitchen cabinet.